Sorting by

 Merits: CS is straightforward and provides a clear path to ownership.
 It’s suitable for borrowers who want the certainty of owning the car once the finance term is completed without needing a balloon payment.

-Drawbacks: Monthly payments are higher than PCP and PCH because you’re paying off the car’s total value.
+Drawbacks: Monthly payments are higher than PCP and PCH because you pay off the car’s total value.
 Like HP, the car can be repossessed if you fail to keep up with payments.

 UK Lenders Offering CS: Lenders offering Conditional Sale agreements include Hitachi Capital (Novuna), Barclays Partner Finance, and Close Brothers Motor Finance.
 As with other finance products, car dealers play a key role in selling these agreements, and undisclosed commissions can lead to concerns about mis-selling.